 Step 4: Fill jar with calendula flower petals and infusing oil.

 Next, fill a sanitized 8-ounce mason jar about halfway with flower petals, then fill the rest of the jar with oil.

-Step 5: Cap and Soak
+Step 5: Cap the jar and soak the infusion.

 Cap the infusion tightly and sit the jar in a sunny window to soak for a month.
 I put mine in my kitchen window above the sink and give it a little shake each morning.

-Step 6: Strain
+Step 6: Strain the infused calendula oil.

 Have you ever made an oil infusion?
 What herb and oil did you use?
 Did you turn it into another product like salve?